Garson Kanin: Stage

-Film career
+Film

 His first film as a director was A Man to Remember (1938), which The New York Times considered one of the 10 best films of 1938.
 Kanin was 26 at the time.
-His other directing credits include The Great Man Votes (1939), My Favorite Wife (1940), They Knew What They Wanted (1940), and Tom, Dick, and Harry (1941).
+His other directing credits include Bachelor Mother (1939), The Great Man Votes (1939), My Favorite Wife (1940), They Knew What They Wanted (1940), and Tom, Dick, and Harry (1941).

 Kanin's Hollywood career was interrupted by the draft.
 He served in the United States Army from 1941 to 1945.
 During this time, Kanin and Carol Reed co-directed General Dwight D. Eisenhower's official record of the Allied invasion, the Academy Award-winning documentary The True Glory (1945).
 During this time, he began writing what would become regarded by many as his greatest play, Born Yesterday.

-Kanin's best-remembered screenplays, however, were written in collaboration with his wife, actress Ruth Gordon, whom he married in 1942.
+Kanin's best-remembered screenplays, however, were written in collaboration with his wife, actress Ruth Gordon.
+(They were married in 1942.)
 Together, they wrote many screenplays, including six that were directed by George Cukor.
 These included the Spencer Tracy - Katharine Hepburn film comedies Adam's Rib (1949) and Pat and Mike (1952), as well as A Double Life (1947), starring Ronald Colman.

-Television career
+Television

 In the 1950s through the 1980s, Kanin adapted several of his stories and plays for television, most notably Mr. Broadway (1964), and Moviola (1980).

 Kanin's best-selling novel Smash (1980), about the pre-Broadway tryout of a musical comedy, was inspired by his experience directing the 1964 musical Funny Girl and was adapted into the 2012 television series Smash.